The Guomindang

 3. After Yuan Shikai’s power grab in 1913-16, Sun Yixian transformed the Guomindang into a militarised revolutionary party based in Guangzhou.

-4. In the 1920s Sun sought advice and support from Moscow and southern warlords; negotiated an alliance with China’s communists; constructed the Huangpu Academy and formed the National Revolutionary Army.
+4. In the 1920s Sun sought advice and support from Moscow and southern warlords; negotiated an alliance with China’s communists; constructed the Huangpu academy and formed the National Revolutionary Army.

 5. The death of Sun Yixian in March 1925 left the Guomindang leaderless, split into factions and at risk of a divisive power struggle between Wang Jingwei and Jiang Jieshi.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+© Alpha History 2018.
+Content on this page may not be republished or distributed without permission.
+For more information please refer to our Terms of Use.